Explore this course:

 - Dissertation in Historical Research

-You will undertake an individual research project, based on an identifiable collection of primary sources and present your findings in a dissertation of 15,000 words.
-The dissertation provides you with the opportunity to further develop the skills and methods that you have learnt during the first part of your MA degree and to apply this historical knowledge to your investigation.
-It represents an original piece of independent research and should be based on a substantial primary source base and demonstrate a thorough knowledge of the secondary literature.
+In this module, you will undertake an individual research project, based on an identifiable collection of primary sources and present your findings in a dissertation of 15,000 words.
+The dissertation represents an original piece of independent research and should be based on a substantial primary source base and demonstrate a thorough knowledge of the secondary literature.
+In certain cases, primary evidence may also consist of modern historiography.
 Through the dissertation you will demonstrate your practical understanding of how established techniques of research and enquiry are used to create and interpret historical knowledge.
-You will work under the supervision of an expert member of staff who will provide guidance and regular tutorial support.
-There will also be milestones in place throughout the year to make sure that you are on track with your progress.60 credits
+You will work under the supervision of an expert member of staff who will provide guidance and regular tutorial support.60 credits

 - Research Presentation for Historians

 This core module is designed to equip you with the skills and experience that you need to present and communicate a defined historical research project to an academic audience.
-The subject of the presentation will be your dissertation topic and so this module will also contribute towards the successful completion of your dissertation.15 credits
+The subject of the presentation will be your dissertation topic, so this module also contributes towards the successful completion of your dissertation.15 credits

 You will choose 75 credits of option modules.
 You will normally take 30 credits of options in semester one and 45 credits in semester two, including one 30 credit option.
 Part-time students will normally take 15 credits of option in semester one of the first year, leaving the remaining 15 credits until year two.